Spinach Puff Pastry Appetizer

 This spinach appetizer can be made ahead of time and frozen once baked or raw.

 • Option 1.
-Bake the spinach appetizer and freeze it when it’s completely cool.
+Bake the spinach puff pastry bites, then freeze them when completely cool.
 Then, reheat from frozen in a preheated oven (not microwave) until crisp again, for 10-15 minutes.

 • Option 2.
-If you use puff pastry that has not been frozen and cook your spinach, you can freeze the spinach appetizer logs before baking and pop them in the oven for 30 minutes before serving.
+If you use puff pastry that hasn’t been frozen and cook your spinach, you can freeze the spinach puff pastry logs before baking, then pop them in the oven for 30 minutes before serving.

 Note: Although technically possible, I prefer not to refreeze thawed pastry that has not been cooked.
 That affects the quality and texture.

-Close-up of spinach appetizer with puff pastry served in a white bowl over a white background.
+Close-up of spinach puff pastry appetizer served in a white bowl over a white background.

-I’m sure you’ll love these party food ideas or these colourful appetizer recipes to create Italian-style get-togethers for the upcoming holiday season:
+I’m sure you’ll love motr party food ideas or these colourful appetizer recipes to create Italian-style get-togethers for the upcoming holiday season:

-If you make this delicious spinach appetizer or have a question, let me know by leaving a comment.
+If you make this delicious spinach puff pastry or have a question, let me know by leaving a comment.
 I would love to hear from you! x

 Prep Time20 minutes